aabhiyann/talkifydocs/talkifydocs-marketing/04-dev-to-medium.md

 ### Query Pipeline

 1. Validate and rate-limit the request.
-2. Authenticate via Kinde and ensure the user owns the file.
+2. Authenticate via Clerk and ensure the user owns the file.
 3. Store the user question as a `Message` row.
 4. Use Pinecone to perform similarity search per file namespace.
 5. Load the last few messages for conversational context.